cogniteev/oncrawl-documentation-platform/pages/guides/aggregation.md

 * One or more filters.
 Each filter selects a set of page and restrict the scope on which the aggregation is performed.
-If more than one filter is given, then the final scope of pages if the conjunction of all filters.
+If more than one filter is given, then the final scope of pages is the conjunction of all filters.
   A list of available filters can be obtained at `api/{project_id}/quickfilters`

 * Zero or more aggregation fields.
 Each aggregation stage distribute the pages